The scooters can mean more than a fun trip for riders and a nuisance for pedestrians — they're often involved in injuries.

 The pilot program was scheduled to end Aug.
 18, but Bird decided to end the program in late July, the statement said.

-Bird also shut down its scooter operations in Aurora effective Aug.
-11, according to Aurora’s website.
+Bird also shut down its scooter operations in Aurora as of early August, according to Michael Brannen, an Aurora spokesperson.

 No shared mobility devices are currently available in Aurora, but licenses remain available for new companies to apply, Aurora’s website adds.